3A Entry Process

 A complete 3A Entry application for the Dual BA Program Between Columbia University and Sciences Po includes the following:

-- The application for admission, to be completed online.
-Create an account and choose "2021 Sciences Po Direct" from the menu.
+- Online application for admission: To begin your application, create an account and choose "2024 Sciences Po 3A Entry" from the menu.
 The $80 application fee will be waived for applicants to this program.

-- Official baccalauréat results (or equivalent) that have been verified as official by Sciences Po and sent electronically from Sciences Po to Columbia.
-Documents should be accompanied by an English translation.
+- Official baccalauréat results (or equivalent): these documents must be verified as official by Sciences Po, sent electronically directly from Sciences Po to Columbia, and be accompanied by an English translation.

-- Official Sciences Po transcripts sent electronically from Sciences Po to Columbia University.
-Double-cursus students must also have their second institution send official transcripts electronically directly to Columbia University, via email address to firstname.lastname@example.org.
+- Official Sciences Po transcripts: Official transcripts must be sent electronically from Sciences Po to Columbia University.
+Double-cursus students must also have their second institution send official transcripts electronically directly to Columbia University, via email address to [email protected].
 Any transcripts submitted by the applicants themselves will be considered unofficial.
 Transcripts not in English must be accompanied by an English translation.
 Transcripts must reflect grades earned, as well as the number of units/credits awarded for each course taken.
 All university transcripts should be uploaded to the online application form.

-- Photocopy of TOEFL IBT results (minimum score of 100), IELTS results (minimum overall score of 7; subscores are not important) or Duolingo (minimum score of 120), or CAE C1 Advanced or C2 Proficiency exam (grade of B or higher) for non-Anglophone students, if applicable.
+- English Proficiency Test Scores: Photocopy of TOEFL IBT results (minimum score of 100), or IELTS results (minimum overall score of 7; subscores are not important), Duolingo (minimum score of 120), or CAE C1 Advanced or C2 Proficiency exam (grade of B or higher) for non-Anglophone students, if applicable.
 If admitted, students must send official TOEFL/IELTS/Duolingo/CAE results to the Columbia University School of General Studies.

 - Standardized Testing Scores: Photocopy of SAT or ACT scores, if applicable.

-- Two Letters of Recommendation: At least one letter of recommendation from a Sciences Po professor, but letters of recommendation may not come from a language instructor).
-The letter will be uploaded directly to the online application system by the professor.
+- Two Letters of Recommendation: At least one letter of recommendation must come from a Sciences Po professor, but letters of recommendation may not come from a language instructor.
+The letters should be uploaded directly to the online application system by the professors.
 Letters written in French should be accompanied by an English translation.

 - The Columbia University FAFSA code is 002707.